USF vs Houston College Basketball Game Preview

 USF (8-9) vs Houston (19-3) Game Preview

-For the latest lines and to place bets on college basketball, Visit BetMGM
+For the latest lines and to place bets on college basketball, Go to BetMGM

 Bulls can kill boards.

-Maybe they don’t shoot everyone well and they don’t help themselves at the free throw line, but they do occasionally come up with a thoroughly aggressive rebellion.
+Maybe they don’t shoot everyone well and they don’t help themselves at the free throw line, but they sometimes come up with a completely aggressive rebellion.

 Why would Houston win?